 Created a comprehensive CRM solution for Roche Services in Pharmaceuticals and Diagnostics, employing LWC, Aura Components, Apex triggers, and Salesforce Service Cloud Console.
 Our goal was to streamline interactions and workflows, with CI/CD for agile deployment, optimizing processes and delivering insights.
 This showcases ATOS's dedication to high-tech services, particularly in healthcare sector.

-Like, uh, so approaches means there were, uh, many approaches like efficient SQL queries, like, which minimizes the number of SQL queries and ensure that, uh, they are selective.
-And our using queries within loops and use index of fields to improve query performance.
-And the second would be view state management, uh, which reduce the size of the view state of marking unnecessary variables as transient and, uh, minimizing the use of large collections or objects.
-Also, use this, uh, pagination to handle large datasets efficiently.
-And the third one is Apex controller optimization.
-Like, uh, this optimize Apex controller logic by reducing, uh, computational complexity, avoiding unnecessary processing, and, uh, like, you're using the efficient data structures.
-And the full like, the 4th one would be the, uh, static resources, like, uh, which store the, uh, store and the reference images, JavaScript, CSS, and other resources as static resources to reduce space and, uh, what should I say, the space load time and bandwidth uses.
-So and the other one is asynchronous processing.
-So, uh, we use asynchronous processing, uh, synchronous epics, like example, future methods, batch effects for long running processes to avoid, uh, blocking the main thread and improving a pace responsiveness.
-And, uh, the one was would be the component reusability.
-So leverage reusable components to reduce redundancy and improve maintainability, which can lead to a better performance through optimized code reuse.
-And the other would be JavaScript, uh, remoting and the action function.
-So we use JavaScript remoting or this epic action function to call server side logic from that client set without refreshing the entire base, uh, which improving user performance and minimal use check.
-So we use read only view mode when data does not need to be updated, which significantly reduces the view state size, and we can use this optimized rendering.
-Uh, conditionally, render components and data only when needed using render, uh, like attributes to reduce unnecessary processing and render.
-And the last, uh, would be the caching.
-So implement caching strategies for frequently accessed data to minimize database hits and improve load times.
-So by including by implementing these strategies, the performance of visual post pages can be significantly improved, uh, leading to a better user experience and more efficient use of, uh, resources.
+So approaches means there were many approaches like efficient SQL queries, which minimizes the number of SQL queries and ensures they are selective.
+And our approach involves using queries within loops and using indexes of fields to improve query performance.
+The second one is view state management, which reduces the size of the view state by marking unnecessary variables as transient and minimizing the use of large collections or objects.
+We also use pagination to handle large datasets efficiently.
+The third one is Apex controller optimization, which optimizes Apex controller logic by reducing computational complexity, avoiding unnecessary processing, and using efficient data structures.
+This optimizes Apex controller logic by reducing computational complexity, avoiding unnecessary processing, and using efficient data structures.
+The fourth one is static resources, which store static files, images, JavaScript, CSS, and other resources as static resources to reduce space and load time and bandwidth usage.
+The other one is asynchronous processing.
+We use asynchronous processing, such as future methods and batch effects, for long-running processes to avoid blocking the main thread and improving app responsiveness.
+The component reusability approach involves leveraging reusable components to reduce redundancy and improve maintainability, which can lead to better performance through optimized code reuse.
+The other approach is JavaScript remoting and the action function.
+We use JavaScript remoting or the action function to call server-side logic from the client-side without refreshing the entire page, which improves user performance and minimizes the use of checks.
+We use read-only view mode when data does not need to be updated, which significantly reduces the view state size and allows for optimized rendering.
+We conditionally render components and data only when needed using render attributes to reduce unnecessary processing and rendering.
+The last one is caching.
+We implement caching strategies for frequently accessed data to minimize database hits and improve load times.
+By including these strategies, the performance of visualforce pages can be significantly improved, leading to a better user experience and more efficient use of resources.